 To modify an existing subscription to event notifications, the NF service consumer shall send an HTTP PUT request with: "{apiRoot}/naf-eventexposure/<apiVersion>/subscriptions/{subscriptionId}" as request URI, as shown in step 1 of figure 4.2.2.3-1, where "{subscriptionId}" is the subscription correlation ID of the existing subscription.
 The "AfEventExposureSubsc" data structure is included as request body as described in subclause 4.2.2.2.

-NOTE 1: An alternate NF service consumer than the one that requested the generation of the subscription resource can send the PUT.
+NOTE 1: An alternate NF service consumer than the one that requested the generation of the subscription resource can send the PUT request.

 NOTE 2: The "notifUri" attribute within the AfEventExposureSubsc data structure can be modified to request that subsequent notifications are sent to a new NF service consumer.